Notting Hill is a vibrant and trendy area in west London, famous for its Portobello Road Market and Notting Hill Carnival.

 If you have planned to visit the carnival area, extra buses are put by government officials to help the people.

-Bayswater, High Street Kensington, Paddington, Queen’s Park, and Shepherd’s Bush are the closest tube stations to the carnival, however, several are exit-only throughout the carnival weekend.
+Bayswater, High Street Kensington, Paddington, Queen’s Park, and Shepherd’s Bush are the closest tube stations to the carnival.
+However, several are exit-only throughout the carnival weekend.

 6. What to Carry at the Carnival

-Pack your carnival essentials as it’s a hot time of the month.
+Pack your carnival essentials, as it’s a hot time of the month.
 Hours of parading will tire you off in this heat.

 Carry a reusable water bottle and some energy drinks to sustain.
 You can also carry some sunscreen, tissues, and wet wipes.

-At last but not least, please do not litter around the streets and dispose of your boxes/bags in dustbins.
+Lastly, please do not litter around the streets and dispose of your boxes/bags in dustbins.

 7. Things You Can do After the Carnival